-- 1. The following regulations shall control the subdivision of land and all public improvements required as part of a building permit within the corporate limits of the City of Boerne, Texas, and within the extraterritorial jurisdiction thereof, in order to promote the health, safety, morals, or general welfare of the municipality and the safe, orderly, and healthful development of the municipality, as established in the comprehensive plan. - 2.
+- 1. The following regulations shall control the subdivision of land within the corporate limits of the City of Boerne, Texas, and within the extraterritorial jurisdiction thereof, in order to promote the health, safety, morals, or general welfare of the municipality and the safe, orderly, and healthful development of the municipality, as established in the comprehensive plan,. - 2.
 In implementing the Comprehensive Plan, these regulations have the following purposes: - a.
-Prevent premature divisions of land that by its permanence may negatively impact long-term development patterns or that lack appropriate infrastructure, both of which may result in inefficient use of land and resources that would later require excessive expenditures of public funds to correct. - b.
+Prevent premature divisions of land that by its permanence may negatively impact longterm development patterns or that lack appropriate infrastructure, both of which may result in inefficient use of land and resources that would later require excessive expenditures of public funds to correct. - b.
 Ensure that all development blocks and lots are served by necessary infrastructure services, including utilities, transportation, storm drainage, public safety, and community facilities, but recognize that necessary service levels may differ based on the context, character, and intensity of development. - c.
-Encourage more efficient development by analyzing adjacencies and identifying on- and offsite opportunities for infrastructure, facility, or site design systems and that operate independent of lot and subdivision boundaries.
+Encourage more efficient development by analyzing adjacencies and identifying on- and off-site opportunities for infrastructure, facility, or site design systems and that operate independent of lot and subdivision boundaries.